newtonheath/newtonheath.github.io/_posts/2018-09-17-Christmas-Cake.md

 ## Steps

-1. Stir well the fruit and nut mixture, and cover and leave overnight
+1. Stir the fruit and nut mixture well, cover, and leave overnight
 1. Sift flour and mixed spice into a bowl
     1. Add ground almonds
 1. Mix sugar and softened butter